-- Watch this short video, produced by the Vermont Department of Human Resources, about what it means to be a social worker with the State of Vermont
+- Watch this short video, produced by the Vermont Department of Human Resources, about what it means to do this work in Vermont

 - Watch this video about the day-to-day work of a child welfare professional in New Hampshire.
 It will give you a good idea of what the work will be like.

 - Read about the characteristics of a successful child welfare social worker.

 What are the benefits of working for the State?

 Working for the state comes with many benefits, including paid leave, health and dental insurance, pension plan, life insurance, and more.

 To learn more about these benefits: